On This Page[Hide][Show]

 - Teamwork and communication skills

 Most machine operators will have difficulty getting the insurance company to approve their claim for long-term disability benefits.
-This is because the insurance company is looking at the case financially.
-The insurance company is looking at how much it will cost to pay your monthly benefit month after month.
-As such, the insurer is looking for any reason to deny benefits.
-If you are out of work for an extended time, you will endure more scrutiny during the claims process.
+This is because the insurance company looks at the case financially.
+The insurance company looks at how much it will cost to pay your monthly benefit month after month.
+As such, the insurance company will look for any reason to deny benefits.
+If you have been out of work for a long time, you will face more scrutiny during the claim process.

-Tips for Successfully Appealing Long-Term Disability Claim Denials for Machine Operators
+Tips for Successfully Appealing a Long-Term Disability Claim Denial

 Tip #1 Document Your Symptoms and Limitations

 Medical evidence is the foundation of any long-term disability claim.
-Gathering the evidence to prove your disability is the process’s longest and most tedious part.
-You must collect all the medical records from the doctors treating your disability.
+Gathering the evidence to prove your disability is the longest and most tedious part of the process.
+You will need to collect all the medical records from the doctors treating your disability.

-Check that your doctors note your pain levels, cognitive difficulties, and other symptoms and limitations on your chart.
+Make sure that your doctors note your pain levels, cognitive difficulties, and other symptoms and limitations in your medical records.
 This is not always common practice, but you must stack the administrative record with as much evidence as possible.

-For example, let’s assume a claimant has a significant back injury, such as herniated discs.
-The claimant cannot sit, stand, or walk frequently or for long.
-To alleviate pain, the most comfortable position is for the claimant to lie down for 50% of the day.
-Few jobs will accommodate the need to lie down for half of the day.
+For example, let’s say a claimant has a significant back injury, such as a herniated disc.
+The claimant cannot sit, stand, or walk frequently or for long periods of time.
+To alleviate the pain, the most comfortable position is for the claimant to lie down for 50% of the day.
+Few jobs will accommodate lying down for half of the day.

-You want to make sure your doctor is documenting these restrictions and limitations.
+You want to make sure your doctor documents these restrictions and limitations.
 Good “objective medical evidence” is needed to support subjective complaints of pain.
 Objective evidence may include MRIs, X-rays, etc.

 Tip #2 Anticipate Surveillance

-Video surveillance by the insurance company is entirely legal and happens constantly.
-During the surveillance period, a private investigator will stake out your house.
+Video surveillance by the insurance company is perfectly legal and happens all the time.
+During the surveillance period, a private investigator will stake out your home.
 They may talk to nearby neighbors about your daily activities.
-Your insurance carrier will then try to use that information to uphold the decision to deny you disability benefits.
+Your insurance company will then try to use this information to support their decision to deny you disability benefits.

-You mustn’t rush back into exercise or strenuous activities during the claim period.
-It would be best to be cautious when traveling to and from your appointments.
-If the insurer knows you will be visiting a particular doctor’s office, then they know that is an opportunity for surveillance.
+You shouldn’t rush back into exercise or strenuous activities during the claim period.
+It is best to be careful when traveling to and from your appointments.
+If the insurer knows that you are going to a certain doctor’s office, they know that this is an opportunity for monitoring.

-You may have more time for social media at home with nothing to do but rest.
-However, we recommend that claimants stay off all social media, including Facebook, Linked In, Twitter, Instagram, or Snapchat.
+You may have more time for social media at home when you have nothing to do but rest.
+However, we recommend that claimants stay off of all social media, including Facebook, Linked In, Twitter, Instagram, or Snapchat.

 There is a good chance that your insurer will monitor your social media accounts.
-We suggest staying off social media entirely during the claim period.
-The insurance investigator will try using social media posts to deny your claim.
+We recommend that you stay off social media completely during the claim period.
+The insurance investigator will try to use social media posts to deny your claim.

-Recovering from a disability can be dull and feel unproductive to a machine operator.
-Transitioning from a very active schedule to weeks (or perhaps months) of rest may feel like a prison sentence.
-However, resisting the urge to return to work too early would be best.
-When a machine operator returns to work too soon, they could make a mistake that could cause more harm.
+Recovering from a disability can be tedious and feel unproductive for a machine operator.
+Going from a very active schedule to weeks (or perhaps months) of rest can feel like a prison sentence.
+However, it is best to resist the urge to return to work too soon.
+Returning to work too soon could be a mistake that causes more damage.

-Cognitive issues refer to a decline in your thinking and information-processing capabilities.
-Cognitive impairment is commonly associated with conditions such as delirium, dementia, amnesia, Alzheimer’s disease, Parkinson’s disease, or Huntington’s disease.
-Cognitive impairments can also manifest as the result of other medical problems/diagnoses, including:
+Cognitive problems refer to a decline in your ability to think and process information.
+Cognitive impairment is often associated with conditions such as delirium, dementia, amnesia, Alzheimer’s disease, Parkinson’s disease, or Huntington’s disease.
+Cognitive impairments can also occur as a result of other medical problems/diagnoses, including:

-The language of every disability policy is different.
-Typically, you are entitled to benefits if you cannot work full-time in your occupation.
-Depending on your disability coverage, you may have to prove you cannot work in any occupation for which you are qualified.
+The language of each disability policy is different.
+Generally, you are eligible for benefits if you cannot work full-time in your occupation.
+Depending on your disability policy, you may have to prove that you cannot work in any occupation for which you are qualified.

-It seems obvious that a machine operator suffering from a cognitive impairment would have difficulty performing the duties of a machine operator.
+It seems obvious that a machine operator with a cognitive impairment would have difficulty performing the duties of a machine operator.
 However, insurance companies deny claims even when a claim seems valid.
-All too often, insurance companies deny claims on the ground that a claimant has the “functional capacity” to return to work.
-This is true even if the claimant suffers from cognitive impairment.
+All too often, insurance companies deny claims on the basis that a claimant has the “functional capacity” to return to work.
+This is true even when the claimant suffers from cognitive impairment.

-Why Hire Ortiz Law Firm to Fight for Your Long-Term Disability Benefits?
+Why Hire the Ortiz Law Firm to Fight for Your Long-Term Disability Benefits?

-Machine operators will find it challenging to get a long-term disability claim approved.
-The insurance company will search for any reason (legitimate or not) to deny your claim.
-Working with a disability lawyer can ease the burden of the long-term disability appeal process.
-The Ortiz Law Firm specializes in long-term disability claims and represents disability claimants across the United States.
+Machine operators will find it difficult to get a long-term disability claim approved.
+The insurance company will look for any reason (legitimate or not) to deny your claim.
+Working with a disability attorney can ease the burden of the long-term disability appeal process.
+The Ortiz Law Firm specializes in long-term disability claims and represents disability claimants throughout the United States.

-If your insurer has wrongfully denied or terminated your claim, we offer a free, no-obligation case evaluation.
-There are no fees unless we win your case, and we will be there for you every step of the way.
-If your insurer has denied your claim for long-term disability, we’re here to support you during this challenging time.
-Schedule your free case evaluation today by calling (888) 321-8131.
+If your insurer has wrongly denied or terminated your claim, we offer a free, no-obligation case evaluation.
+There are no fees unless we win your case, and we will be with you every step of the way.
+If your insurer has denied your long-term disability claim, we’re here to help you through this difficult time.
+Call (888) 321-8131 today to schedule a free case evaluation with long-term disability attorney Nick Ortiz.